In Galatians 1:11-12 the apostle Paul writes,

 Notice that Paul is saying all this as if it gave added credibility to his claim of having received a revelation from Jesus Christ, and to the content of that revelation.
-He apparently didn’t want people to think that he was just passing along “revelation stories” that he had heard from others.
+He apparently didn’t want people to think that he was just passing along second-hand “revelation stories” that he had heard from others.
 Moreover, it seems that Paul didn’t feel that he had much to learn from the other apostles, since anything he learned from them would have been merely “according to man.”
 He had already had his own personal, direct revelation—just as the other apostles had had theirs.
 (In fact, I think it’s reasonable to surmise that having had a personal, direct revelation from “Jesus Christ” is what was considered to make an “apostle” an apostle.)

-A Christian may be inclined to suggest that Paul, as a result of his personal revelation from Jesus Christ, must have already learned everything about Jesus Christ and his teachings that were possibly worth knowing.
-But how could he have known that to be true without first having spoken with the other apostles to find out what Jesus had taught them, and what they had personally witnessed of his life, death, and resurrection?
-I would also ask that same Christian why, according to the traditional Christian account, God chose to reveal himself in the flesh at all—if that is indeed an inferior and unnecessary way of going about revealing himself to human beings.
+A Christian may be inclined to suggest that Paul, as a result of his personal revelation from Jesus Christ, must have already learned everything about Jesus Christ and his teachings that was possibly worth knowing.
+But how could he have known that to be true without first having spoken with the other apostles to find out what exactly Jesus had taught them, and what they had personally witnessed of his life, death, and resurrection?
+I would also ask that same Christian why, according to the traditional Christian account, God bothered to reveal himself in the flesh at all—if that is indeed an inferior and unnecessary way of going about revealing himself to human beings.
 Why didn’t God just reveal himself directly to all of the apostles in the form of “visions”?
 Well, I’m arguing that—at least according to how Paul saw things—that’s exactly what God did.